husam-6/almanakly.github.io/README.md

 ---

 ### Course Policies
-- Grading:  50% assignments, 25% quizzes, 20% final projcet, 5% participation
+- Grading:  50% assignments, 25% quizzes, 20% final project, 5% participation

 Assignments can be worked on in teams of 2, and they are actually encouraged!
 Late work will get an immediate 10% reduction.
 Submit your assignments on time!